CPP Loans: Instant, No Credit Check Options Available

 How do I get my CPP loan money?

-CPP loans can be funded in various ways, such as the following:
+CPP loans can be funded in various ways, such as:

 If you apply online for a CPP loan, you can receive your money via e-Transfer or direct deposit.
 If you opt for an e-Transfer payday loan, you’ll need to be registered for e-Transfer with your bank first.
 With e-Transfer, your lender will email you a money transfer link, which you click on to deposit the money into your bank account immediately.

-With an e-Transfer, you can get your money within minutes after approval, while direct deposit can take up to 24 hours.
+With an e-Transfer, you can get your money within minutes of approval, while direct deposit can take up to 24 hours.

 How do CPP payday loans work?